 My son also has the need to move so bowling allows us to respect his individual sensory profile (Strategy B.1 Child’s profile).
 I also manipulated the environment to some degree (Strategy B.5 Home design) by containing our play into the hallway so we could focus on having complex social interactions at the fourth functional developmental emotional capacity.

 Dr. Davis says that we see video evidence for the efficacy of Floortime when we can view this progress over time, such as in the progression of our Floortime reviews with Dr. Davis, and the DIR lens helps us see what is profoundly fundamental to a child’s developmental growth.
-A key strategy in the DIR model is Self-Reflection (Strategy A.10).
+A key practice in the DIR model is Self-Reflection (Strategy A.10).

 Dr. Davis points out that these are bowling pins that light up and flash, and what strikes her immediately is how my son is able to stay in the social world without retreating to the more mechanical world on his own with just the toys–a testament to the years we’ve spent woo-ing our son into the social world using DIR/Floortime.

-Dr. Davis is looking at how he is doing in his social capacities and what strategies am I using in this moment to facilitate his optimal social functioning in this moment.
+Dr. Davis is looking at how he is doing in his social capacities and what am I doing in this moment to facilitate his optimal social functioning in this moment.
 She sees that he is functioning at the highest and most robust levels of capacity 4 which is about how we, together, are going to spend our time in a way that is pleasurable to both of us.
 And what jumps out if my use of Strategy 4.8, Social flow.

 My son was getting excited by his own ideas and I said, “too fast!” which reminded him to slow down.
 I’m a stand-in for a peer, Dr. Davis says, by helping him build these social capacities so he can learn the flow of information between two people.
 He’s learning to remember there’s two of us together and we’re trying to track with each other how to have fun together.